Filibuster in the United States Senate: Emergence of cloture (1917–1969)

-The two-track system, 60-vote rule and rise of the routine filibuster (1970 onward)
+Two-track system, 60-vote rule, and rise of the routine filibuster (1970–2005)

 In 1972, after a series of filibusters in the 1960s over civil-rights legislation, the Senate began to use a two-track system introduced under the leadership of Majority Leader Mike Mansfield and Majority Whip Robert Byrd.
 Before this system was introduced, a filibuster would stop the Senate from moving on to any other legislative activity.
 Tracking allows the Senate, by unanimous consent, to set aside the measure being filibustered and consider other business.
 If no senator objects, the Senate can have two or more pieces of legislation or nominations pending on the floor simultaneously by designating specific periods during the day when each one will be considered.

 The notable side effect of this change was that by no longer bringing Senate business to a complete halt, filibusters became politically easier for the minority to sustain.
 As a result, the number of filibusters began increasing rapidly, eventually leading to the modern era in which an effective supermajority requirement exists to pass legislation, with no practical requirement that the minority party actually hold the floor or extend debate.
 Since then, a measure could be delayed simply by a senator placing a hold on it.
 In this case, the leadership will generally not attempt to advance the measure unless cloture is invoked on it, usually by a 60-vote majority.
 In particular, as a courtesy to senators who have holds on a bill or nomination, senators generally suggest the absence of a quorum after they finish their speeches, which has the effect of preventing the presiding officer from putting the pending question to the Senate, even though no senator seeks recognition.
 This is commonly regarded as the "silent filibuster."